 Doug’s Journey – St. Jude Children’s Research Hospital

-Shadyac explained that our St. Jude moment would be the single moment of our visit that would grab and hold our heart harder than any other moment.
+Shadyac explained that our St. Jude moment would be the single moment of our visit that would grab and hold our heart harder than any other moment would.
 At the time, I was so overwhelmed with feelings and information that it was hard for me to comprehend being able to pick just one moment from my trip that would stand out more than the rest.
+And then it happened.

-That afternoon, I was sitting in the auditorium at St. Jude when a beautiful and vibrant woman took the stage to share her story of being a patient at St. Jude and how her positive experience and healing pushed her to pursue a career with St. Jude as an adult.
+That same afternoon, I found myself sitting in the auditorium at St. Jude when a beautiful and vibrant woman took the stage to share her story of being a patient at St. Jude as a child and how her positive experience and healing pushed her to pursue a career with St. Jude as an adult.
 As she was speaking, I experienced my “St. Jude moment.”

 On the campus of St. Jude Hospital is the Fertility Clinic.
 Within the walls of this clinic, St. Jude harvests eggs and sperm, storing them until patients reach the age of 35, at no cost to the patient or their family.
 The reason this nugget tugged so hard at my heart is that in early 2017, I donated my bone marrow to a stranger, a young woman with leukemia, and all I could think about was that if she were a patient at St. Jude, they might have been able to harvest and store her eggs, giving her the opportunity to have her own biological child one day.